GregHydeDartmouth/lerobot_bc_and_demo/README.md

 ## Introduction

-This repository is a fork of the [Lerobots GitHub project](https://github.com/huggingface/lerobot), introducing a standard Behavioral Cloning (BC) benchmark model.
-The goal is to provide a simple and consistent baseline for comparing against state-of-the-art methods already implemented in Lerobots.
+This repository is a fork of the [Lerobot GitHub project](https://github.com/huggingface/lerobot), introducing a standard Behavioral Cloning (BC) benchmark model.
+The goal is to provide a simple and consistent baseline for comparing against state-of-the-art methods already implemented in Lerobot.

 ### Model Architecture